LittlePetunia/ece1724-anime-goods-e-commerce-backend/Final Report.md

 Figure 2\.
 Project Frontend Structure

 For the backend, we use Node.js with Express.js to provide RESTful APIs under the `/api` namespace.
 All database access is handled via Prisma ORM (`@prisma/client`).
 The schema is defined in `prisma/schema.prisma` and includes four main entities — User, Product, Order, and OrderItem — as well as two enums: OrderStatus and ProductStatus.
 The schema is configured with auto-incrementing primary keys, unique indexes, relationship mappings, and automatic timestamps.
 PostgreSQL is our primary choice for the database due to its stability along with its powerful support towards transactions.
 For guaranteeing atomicity, we encapsulate multi‐step actions like stock deduction of a product and creating the corresponding order records within a `prisma.$transaction` calls.
 All database operations are captured within `src/database.js` where all queries, error handling and connection management are consolidated together.
 In order to validate and sanitize the incoming requests, we implemented a collection of Express middlewares that are placed in `src/middleware.js` which include request logging, input validation checking users, products, orders, and parsing of query-parameter based JSON schemas.
 To support file handling, product images are stored in an AWS S3 bucket, with credentials and bucket name supplied via environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `S3_BUCKET_NAME`).
 In development, we use `dotenv` to load these variables along with `DATABASE_URL` for the PostgreSQL connection.
 Code quality is enforced through ESLint and Prettier, while Jest and Supertest provide unit and integration tests for our API endpoints.
 During local development, `nodemon` watches for file changes and restarts the server automatically.
-For continuous integration and deployment, GitHub Actions run our test suite and, on successful builds, deploy the backend to Heroku and the frontend to Vercel whenever changes are merged into `main`.
+For continuous integration, GitHub Actions are configured to run our test suite automatically on every push and pull request.
+Although deployment steps were planned (e.g., deploying the backend to Heroku and the frontend to Vercel), the application was not ultimately deployed.

 ![Figure 3](https://github.com/sudoytang/markdown-image-host/blob/main/ece1724s2_2025w/proposal/figure3.png?raw=true)